cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 **Properties:**

-  * `volume` The key-value volume configuration as described in the [OpenStack Cinder create volume API](http://developer.openstack.org/api-ref-blockstorage-v1.html#volumes-v1). app_svc
+  * `volume` The key-value volume configuration as described in the [OpenStack Cinder create volume API](http://developer.openstack.org/api-ref-blockstorage-v1.html#volumes-v1).
   * `device_name` The device name to which this volume will be attached.
 Default value is *auto*, which means OpenStack will auto-assign a device.
 Note that if you do explicitly set a value, the value might not be the actual device name that is assigned.
 Sometimes, the requested device will not be available and OpenStack will assign it to a different device.
 For this reason, it is recommended that you use *auto*.
   * `use_external_resource` A boolean for setting whether to create the resource or use an existing one.
 See the [Using Existing Resources section](#using-existing-resources).
 Defaults to `false`.
   * `resource_id` The name to assign to the new resource, or the name or ID of an existing resource when the `use_external_resource` property is set to `true`.
 (See the [Using Existing Resources section](#using-existing-resources)).
 Defaults to `''` (empty string).